Overview of UMD Physics Grad Mental Health

 Compared to undergrad, grad school (1) isolates students more, (2) involves different kinds of work than students are used to, and (3) requires students to withdraw from familiar support structures while working at the forefront of their field.
 This combination results in a large risk for mental health challenges.

-What challenges are most common at UMD physics?
 The Mental Health Task Force has administered several surveys to the UMD physics grad students and used the data to identify some common challenges.

 Impostor Phenomenon (IP).
 IP is a psychological phenomenon in which a person believes they have tricked others into thinking they are smarter or more capable than they really are, and fears they will eventually be exposed as frauds.
 Some things to know about IP:

 - At UMD physics, 50-70% of survey respondents have reported “frequent” or “intense” feelings of IP over four survey years (as measured by the Clance Impostor Phenomenon Scale).
 This is a higher level than even other academic populations.